ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 address).
 The HTTPS client could also require reporting over a timespan, e.g. it must be reported at least N time, M weeks apart.
-This strategy could be employed always, or only when the client has disabled proof fetching and the auditor of last resort, as those two mechanisms (when used together) will enable a client to report most attacks.
+This strategy could be employed always, or only when the client has disabled proof fetching and the Auditor of Last Resort, as those two mechanisms (when used together) will enable a client to report most attacks.